PePacheco/Laravel-Challenge/README.md

 Wait untill a message appears on your terminal pointing that the process worked successfully

 ## 6# Step
-Run the command to test the application
+Run this command to test the application
 ```
 php artisan test
 ```